How’s the water?

 I’ve written about chefs who mastered culinary traditions and broke them, a cyclist who conquers mountains with a single-speed bike in search for beauty, a world-famous comedian who sacrifices herself for the joke on her quest to empower women, and an olympic winner who rides like a knight and dreams like a poet.

 I lived in Berlin, London and Copenhagen.
-Now I’m based in Zurich, Switzerland, where I’m currently pursuing a PhD in political science with a special focus on freedom and the data-driven economy at the University of St. Gallen and co-organise the event series KarlDigital, which centres around the social and political implications of digital technologies.
+Now I’m based in Zurich, Switzerland, where I’m currently pursuing a PhD in political science with a special focus on freedom and the data-driven economy at the University of St. Gallen.
+I also co-organise the event series KarlDigital, which centres around the social and political implications of digital technologies.

 I tend to meet interesting people along the way.
 This is why I started a project called #tavolagrandezh.
 Its aim is to bring together innovative bright minds to discuss brave ideas and real-world challenges.
 And because this city lacks a serious rascal, I co-founded Bande de Coquins, a weekly editorial about Zurich.

 I like photography, too.
 Alongside my written work there’s also a visual diary on this page.
 All photos are taken by me, unless stated otherwise.